wryser/CustomCosmeticsProject/README.md

 # CustomCosmeticsProject
 The unity project for creating custom cosmetics!
 Uses unity 2022.3.2f1.

-Refer to wiki for info on how to use
+Refer to wiki for info on how to use [Wiki Here](https://github.com/wryser/CustomCosmeticsProject/wiki)